luciotato/LiteScript/source/Producer_c.lite.md

 ---
 ### Append to class Grammar.PropertiesDeclaration ###

-'properties' followed by a list of comma separated: var names and optional assignment
+'var' followed by a list of comma separated: var names and optional assignment

       method produce(prefix)

-        //.outLinesAsComment .lineInx, .lastLineInxOf(.list)
+        .outLinesAsComment .lineInx, .lastLineInxOf(.list)

-        //if no prefix, prefix = .getOwnerPrefix()
+        if no prefix, prefix = .getOwnerPrefix()

         for each varDecl in .list
-          .out varDecl,";",NL
-/*          if varDecl.assignedValue #is not valid to assign to .prototype. - creates subtle errors later
-            if prefix instance of Array and prefix[1] and prefix[1] isnt '.', .throwError 'cannot assign values to instance properties in "Append to"'
+          if varDecl.assignedValue #is not valid to assign to .prototype. - creates subtle errors later if prefix instance of Array and prefix[1] and prefix[1] isnt '.', .throwError 'cannot assign values to instance properties in "Append to"'
             .out '    ',prefix, varDecl.name,"=",varDecl.assignedValue,";",NL
-*/

         .skipSemiColon = true

 ### Append to class Grammar.VarStatement ###